The ECHR upholds 25% of Spanish in classrooms: "Catalonia is a bilingual region"

 A case for Spanish justice

-Strasbourg also dismisses the arguments of the families of the educational center of Canet de Mar against the fact that Spanish justice has not taken into account the Charter for the Protection of National Minorities of the Council of Europe and assures that it is the competence of the State's courts to determine if state legislation complies with this regulation.
+Strasbourg also dismisses the arguments of the families of the educational center of Canet de Mar against the fact that Spanish justice has not taken into account the European Charter for Regional or Minority Languages of the Council of Europe and assures that it is the competence of the State's courts to determine whether state legislation complies with this regulation.
 Thus, the ECtHR assures that they could only have entered to evaluate the case if Spanish justice had acted or provided "arbitrary or manifestly irrational" arguments.

 Cargando